ktorio/ktor-documentation/topics/auto/quickstart/guides/guides_api.md

 And that's it!

-This allows you to define files (plain or scratches) that include definition for several HTTP requests, allowing to include headers, provide a payload inline, or from files, use environment variables defined in a JSON file, process the response using JavaScript to perform assertions, or to store some environment variables like authentication credentials so they are available to other requests.
-It supports autocompletion, templates, and automatic language injection based on Content-Type, including JSON, XML, etc..
+>This allows you to define files (plain or scratches) that include definition for several HTTP requests,
+>allowing to include headers, provide a payload inline, or from files, use environment variables defined in a JSON file,
-{ .note}
+>process the response using JavaScript to perform assertions, or to store some environment variables like
+>authentication credentials so they are available to other requests.
+It supports autocompletion, templates, and
+>automatic language injection based on Content-Type, including JSON, XML, etc..
+>
+{type="note"}

-In addition to easily test your backends inside your editor, it also helps your to document your APIs by including a file with the endpoints on it.
+>In addition to easily test your backends inside your editor, it also helps your to document your APIs
+>by including a file with the endpoints on it.
-And allows you fetch and locally store responses and visually compare them.
+>And allows you fetch and locally store responses and visually compare them.
-{ .note}
+>
+{type="note"}

 ### CURL:
 {id="first-request-curl"}